RDjarbeng/nasa-artemis-ii-gallery-scraper/README.md

 # NASA Gallery Scraper

-A lightweight Python utility that scrapes high‑resolution images from the NASA Artemis II "Return to Earth" gallery and generates markdown files ready for static‑site generators such as Jekyll.
+A lightweight Python utility that scrapes image metadata from the NASA Artemis II "Return to Earth" gallery and generates markdown files ready for static‑site generators such as Jekyll.

 ## Features
 - Automatic extraction of image URLs, alt‑text, and full descriptions.